 I started this project to help my students learning Angular.
 Now, according to Visual Studio Code Marketplace, this extension helps more than 230 000 developers like you to be more productive.

 But I'm still the only maintainer, and everything is done during my free time.
 The lib may seem easy to use, but it's a lot of work.
 So if your company earns money with projects using this extension, it would be nice to consider becoming a sponsor.

 By the same author

 Follow instructions on Visual Studio Code marketplace, or just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

 Then, you can launch Angular CLI commands from 4 places:

 The quickest way to launch your Angular CLI commands is the first, with a right-click inside the files Explorer context menu.

 Why?
 Because the destination path and

-If you use on an older version of VS Code and run into issues, you can still install v1 of the extension (official instructions here).
+If you use an older version of VS Code and run into issues, you can still install (official instructions here):